Gijs6/school.gijs6.nl/site/6VWO/TW1/entl_literatuur.md

 - **The rest cure**
   The rest cure was a real medical treatment prescribed to women in the 19th century.
 The story criticizes this treatment by showing how it worsens the narrator's condition instead of curing it.
 Charlotte Perkins Gilman herself was placed on a rest cure after suffering from postpartum depression.
 She wrote this story as a critique of the treatment and to raise awareness about its harmful effects.
 - **Gender roles**
-  John dismisses his wife's concerns and he controls every aspect of her life.
+  John dismisses his wife's concerns, and he controls every aspect of her life.
 The collapse of John at the end symbolizes the collapse of his power.
 - **Freedom**
   The woman in the wallpaper represents the narrator's desire to break free from her confinement.
 By tearing down the wallpaper, she symbolically frees herself.
 - **Perception vs. reality**